-Have you heard the saying, ‘When life gives you lemons, make lemonade’?
+Have you ever heard the phrase, ‘When life hands you lemons, make lemonade’?

 Well, as a self-proclaimed lemonade enthusiast, I can attest to the fact that the key to a perfect glass of lemonade is the amount of juice you can extract from each lemon.
 But how much juice can you really get from one lemon?